Category Archives: Swedish Royals

 Karl with his first wife Maria and second wife Christina, 1598 by Hieronymus Nützel; Credit – Wikipedia

 Karl was not expected to become King of Sweden and was created Duke of Södermanland.
 In 1578, eighteen-year-old Karl visited Heidelberg in the Electorate of Palatinate, now in the German state of Baden-Württemberg, and proposed to fifteen-year-old Maria of Palatinate-Simmern, daughter of Ludwig VI, Elector Palatine and Elisabeth of Hesse.
-Maria was a devout Lutheran and that was why Karl, an equally devout Lutheran, decided to marry her.
+Karl decided to marry Maria because they were both devout Lutherans.
 Karl and Maria married on May 11, 1579, in Heidelberg.
 On July 29, 1589, Maria died after a long illness, aged 28, at Eskilstuna Castle in Eskilstuna, Södermanland, Sweden.
 She was buried at Strängnäs Cathedral in Strängnäs, Södermanland, Sweden.

 Karl and Maria had six children but only one survived childhood: